TheAmazingJarvis/internet-speed-plot/README.md

 There has been alot of talk around the NBN speeds in Australia lately, so I thought that I would put my two cents in for anyone who wants some data to complain with.

-Every hour it will use matplotlib to create a plot of your current connection speeds and save them to a image file, every 24 hours from when you run the file it will make a copy of your daily plot and save it in the same directory for you to check or send off to complain.
+Every hour it will use matplotlib to create a plot of your current connection speeds and save them to a image file, every 24 at midnight it will make a copy of your daily plot and save it in a logs directory for you to check or send off to complain.

 This was created in python 3.x